fmalina/revisions-blocl/activism/thesecondcurve.md

 single-minded pursuit of wealth is not only leaching our societies but also putting power beyond the reach of the people and their politicians.

-Perhaps the real problem is that too many people don’t think that much about it, that they just assume it is the way it was ordained to be – just like slavery of old.
+Perhaps the real problem is that too many people don't think that much about it, that they just assume it is the way it was ordained to be – just like slavery of old.